Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Discussion

 \subsection{\textbf{Ethical Considerations}}

 The move toward AI as colleagues also raises significant ethical questions.
 As AI systems increasingly contribute to creative work, scientific discovery, and decision-making, the boundaries of authorship and accountability become less clear.
-For example, in recent academic venues, the emergence of AI as listed co-authors and even first authors illustrates both the promise and the tension of this trajectory \cite{hugenholtz2021copyright, ateriya2025exploring}.
-While such visibility acknowledges the substantive role of AI in knowledge production, it also challenges long-standing norms of intellectual credit and responsibility.
-Beyond authorship, issues of transparency, bias, and user agency must be addressed.
+For example, recent debates on AI credited as co-authors highlight both the promise and tension of expanding machine agency in knowledge production \cite{hugenholtz2021copyright, ateriya2025exploring}.
+Beyond authorship, using AI generated personas introduces additional considerations.
+Empirical studies show that LLM personas often appear coherent and convincing \cite{schuller2024llmpersonas,smrke2025exploring}, yet they also encode systematic demographic and cultural biases \cite{salminen2024deus} and can subtly reinforce stereotypes if deployed uncritically.
+Even when personas are derived from real datasets, model-level variation and identity drift necessitate mechanisms for verification and correction \cite{jung2025personacraft}.
+These risks underscore the importance of transparency, controllability, and user agency in multi-agent systems.
 As AI colleagues autonomously advance discussions and generate new perspectives, mechanisms are needed to ensure that their contributions remain interpretable and that humans retain meaningful influence over outcomes.
 Without such measures, agentic AI risks creating “moral crumple zones” where responsibility becomes diffused and no actor is fully accountable \cite{mukherjee2025agentic}.
 Designing for auditability, feedback integration, and human oversight will therefore be critical.
 The collegial paradigm cannot be achieved without parallel efforts to establish ethical frameworks that safeguard accountability while enabling AI to act as trusted partners in collaborative processes.